*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 While the cost of getting a traditional machine for your game room will depend entirely on the title you’re looking for and the condition of the machine, the cost of a virtual machine is based on the components you select for the build and whether you purchase the machine or build it yourself.

 The price of a brand-new machine with a popular title can be $5,000 to $7,500 (or more).
 If you’re shopping for a classic title on a machine in mint condition, you can expect to spend at least that much.
 In comparison, you could have a top-of-the-line virtual machine built to your specs for under $5,000.
 You could build an equally powerful machine yourself for as little as $2,500.

 Of course, there is more than price to consider when you’re deciding whether to build or buy a machine.
 Even if you decide to go the virtual pinball machine route, you have to decide how much the looks of the cabinet sitting in your game room matter to your overall enjoyment of having it.
 If you want a professional-looking cabinet, you’ll probably have to purchase a used cabinet to house your virtual machine or purchase a virtual machine from professional builders.

 What You Should Expect If You Buy

 There are a lot of companies out there that will be happy to build a virtual pinball machine for you.
 It will look like the machines you see in arcades and businesses, and most builders will customize the game to your specs.
 It can be a big up-front investment to get a professional-looking cabinet with stylish graphics, steel legs, playfield glass, and all of the trimmings – but if those elements are important to you, it will be worth the money.

-One builder that we found online when we did a quick search is offering:
+One builder that I found online when I did a quick search offers: